 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life” (John 3:16 NASB).

-And when I bang my head against the wall of my sin, I must remember that I can’t produce this kind of love by myself.
+When I bang my head against the wall of my sin, I must remember that I can’t produce this kind of love by myself.

 It is not in me.